Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 There is no specific timescale, but a standard Indefinite Leave to Remain application will be processed within six months.

-Indefinite Leave to Remain fee
+Indefinite Leave to Remain Fees

 It also costs £19.20 to register biometric information, which is an essential part of the ILR application process.

 We are immigration specialists that care about your personal circumstances and immigration needs.
-Contact Us

-Indefinite Leave to Remain UK as a spouse
+Indefinite Leave to Remain UK as a Spouse

 The Spouse Visa is designed for those who wish to join their partners in the UK, and is one of the most popular types of visa.